wp-plugins/ep-social-widget/readme.txt

 Tags: social, widget, plugin, facebook, twitter, flickr, rss, social share, google, google plus, youtube, linkedin, myspace, deviantart, meetup
 Requires at least: 3.3.0
 Tested up to: 3.4.1
-Stable tag: 0.5.0
+Stable tag: 0.5.1

 Very small and easy to use widget and shortcode to display social icons on your site.
-Facebook, Twitter, Flickr, Google Plus, Youtube, LinkedIn, Meetup, DeviantArt, MySpace and RSS feed.
+Facebook, Twitter, Flickr, Google Plus, Youtube and more.

 == Description ==